Convergence of Unadjusted Langevin in High Dimensions: Delocalization of Bias: Introduction

 In the case of the unadjusted Langevin algorithm, however, these theoretical predictions seem at odds with abundant empirical evidence that the scheme samples efficiently in extremely high dimensions.
 As an example, molecular dynamics simulations using integrators closely related to \eqref{eqn-OLMC} with up to billions of atoms are not uncommon \cite{Gapsys2024bigmd}.
 In these simulations, the step size is typically set to several femtoseconds, irrespective of the system size \cite{alma9998721193507871}.

 In this paper, we argue that the mismatch between theory and practice is due, in large part, to the metric used to measure convergence.
 Standard metrics such as $W_2$ measure accuracy of the entire distribution, but practitioners are often interested in averages of functions involving a relatively small set of variables.
+Indeed, both statistical and physical models often require the inclusion of many latent variables (e.g. solvent variables in molecular dynamics simulations) that are themselves of no direct interest.

-Based on this observation, we aim to investigate the convergence behavior of the algorithm under alternative metrics designed to characterize the accuracy of low-dimensional marginals.
+Based on these observations, we aim to investigate the convergence behavior of the algorithm under alternative metrics designed to characterize the accuracy of low-dimensional marginals.
 We identify a new ``delocalization'' phenomenon for the bias of the unadjusted Langevin algorithm to show that, even in high-dimensional settings, the step size may not need to be very small if the quantities of interest depend on low-dimensional marginals only.
 Consequently, the iteration complexity required to achieve a bounded error exhibits a benign dependence on dimension $d$.